ttm/dissertacao/article/acm/notes.md

 - give better names to musical pieces and use English.
 - add license and authorship header in the massa python and latex scripts.
 - migrate code from some pieces of the third section into the sections scripts.
-- maube make an additional pdf with the code.
+- maybe make an additional pdf with the code.
 - check what really is in JS and native Python (footnote 2).
+- Check if little train really uses granular synthesis as posed in the text.

 #### In the submission
 - in the submission, say that we can write a vocabulary with definitions and alternative terms.